 It’s also worth mentioning that there is some danger associated with operating heavy machinery such as an aerator.
 You could do damage to a vehicle, damage to your driveway or sidewalk, run into or over something, or even damage to your lawn.
 You could also put yourself at risk for personal injury if you don’t know what you’re doing.

-But when you hire a professional lawn aeration service in Allentown, Bethlehem and Easton, PA, you’re hiring trained technicians who know exactly what they’re doing.
+But when you hire a professional lawn aeration service, you’re hiring trained technicians who know exactly what they’re doing.
 You’re protecting yourself, your lawn, and your property by using professionals who know how to operate the equipment.
 You’re also ensuring that you’re getting the best possible results.

 One thing that sets Joshua Tree apart when it comes to lawn aeration is the fact that we do a double pass.
 That means that we go over the lawn two complete times to ensure that we’re making as many lawn plugs as possible, in order to give you the best possible results for your investment.